-It is important that you bring all required original documents to your interview.
-We've created a checklist that will tell you what to bring.
+It is important that you bring all required original documents to your interview or your visa will be refused.
+We have created a checklist that will tell you what to bring.
 Please print the checklist below and bring it to your interview along with the listed documents.